Cannabis Health & Safety

 Can I drive while or after using cannabis?

-No. Consuming cannabis can significantly impair your ability to drive safely.
-Cannabis consumption affects critical driving skills, for example, causing drowsiness, slowing reaction time and impairing your ability to respond to multiple things at once.
+Consuming cannabis can significantly impair your ability to drive safely.
+Cannabis consumption affects critical driving skills, for example, by causing drowsiness, slowing reaction time and impairing your ability to respond to multiple things at once.

 -

-Those who start using cannabis at a young age, use it daily, and have a family history of mental illness are at a greater risk.
-The effects and onset of these illnesses may also be worsened by using higher-strength cannabis products.
+Those who start consuming cannabis at a young age, consume it daily and have a family history of mental illness are at a greater risk.
+The effects and onset of these illnesses may also be worsened by consuming high-THC cannabis products.
+Frequent cannabis consumption has also been associated with an increased risk of suicide, depression and anxiety disorders.

-Frequent cannabis use has also been associated with an increased risk of suicide, depression and anxiety disorders.
-Cannabis use may also exacerbate symptoms of existing mental health problems, though further research is required. -
+Cannabis consumption may also exacerbate symptoms of existing mental health problems, though further research is required.

 Is cannabis addictive?